Mutual information: Absolute mutual information

-To establish that this quantity is symmetric up to a logarithmic factor ($\operatorname{I}_K(X;Y) \approx \operatorname{I}_K(Y;X)$) one requires the chain rule for Kolmogorov complexity (Li & Vitányi 1997).
+To establish that this quantity is symmetric up to an additive logarithmic term ($\operatorname{I}_K(X;Y) \approx \operatorname{I}_K(Y;X)$), one requires the chain rule for Kolmogorov complexity (Li & Vitányi 1997).
 Approximations of this quantity via compression can be used to define a distance measure to perform a hierarchical clustering of sequences without having any domain knowledge of the sequences (Cilibrasi & Vitányi 2005).

 Linear correlation

 Unlike correlation coefficients, such as the product moment correlation coefficient, mutual information contains information about all dependence—linear and nonlinear—and not just linear dependence as the correlation coefficient measures.
 However, in the narrow case that the joint distribution for $X$ and $Y$ is a bivariate normal distribution (implying in particular that both marginal distributions are normally distributed), there is an exact relationship between $\operatorname{I}$ and the correlation coefficient $\rho$ (Gel'fand & Yaglom 1957).